dibyendumajumdar/simpledbm/simpledbm-docs/docs/developerguide.rst

 Modular design
 ==============

-SimpleDBM is broken down into modules.
+SimpleDBM_ is broken down into modules.
 Each module implements a particular sub-system, and is contained in its own package.

 Each module has a public API, which is specified via a set of Java interfaces.
-Classes must not be used as part of the public API, though there are a few exceptional cases.
+Classes are generally not used as part of the public API, though there are a few exceptional cases.

 To make the modules reusable and as independent of each other as